Christian Lindner: The FDP's clever tactician | DW | 26.10.2021

 Christian Lindner, the head of Germany's neoliberal Free Democrats (FDP), has been described as having a love for high speeds.
 And he seems like a man in a hurry in his quest for power.

-Christian Lindner was just 16 when he joined the Free Democrats in 1985.
-Within a year, he was the leader of the association of FDP high-school students in his home state of North Rhine-Westphalia (NRW).
-At the age of 21, he became the youngest member ever of the NRW state assembly.
-It was around this time that the youthful Lindner picked up the nickname "Bambi" — a reference to the shy young deer in the classic Disney movie with the same name.

-Meanwhile, he studied politics at Bonn University and became a reserve officer in the German air force.
-He became a member of Germany's national parliament, the Bundestag, in 2009.
-In that year he also took on the key role of FDP Secretary-General: the party's enforcer.
-And, at the ripe old age of only 34, he was voted in as party leader.

-In 2009 Christian Lindner (l) was the protege of late party chairman Guido Westerwelle
+In 2009, Lindner (left) was the protege of late party chairman Guido Westerwelle

-His rise to power was facilitated by the FDP dipping below the 5% threshold in the 2013 national election, losing representation in parliament for the first time in its history.
-It was a potentially disastrous development that meant the FDP faced the disgrace of irrelevance — and ignominy for a man who desperately wanted to make it to the top as quickly as possible.
-A man who appreciates the fast lane and liked to be seen at the wheel of his high-speed Porsche racer.

-One FDP party stalwart, Gerhart Baum (a "true liberal" in the eyes of many of those skeptical about Lindner's motives), has closely followed Christian Lindner's political career, concluding: "He's one of the most talented young politicians in Germany.
-And he has a remarkable capacity to shed light on complex issues."

 Down the decades, the FDP has played the crucial role of kingmaker in other coalition negotiations, helping to create a majority and form several governments, either with the Social Democrats or the Christian Democrats.
 So, there is a view that it is a natural role for the liberals.

-However, in 2017 by contrast, Linder had spectacularly broken off coalition talks, believing the FDP was not getting a fair deal: "It is better not to govern than to govern wrongly," he pronounced.
-And he faced much criticism for it.
+By contrast, after the last federal election in 2017 Lindner spectacularly broke off coalition talks, believing the FDP was not getting a fair deal.
+"It is better not to govern than to govern wrongly," he pronounced.
+The FDP was shut out of the coalition, and he faced much criticism for his decision.

 These days, he is painfully aware that another such dramatic collapse will almost certainly bring with it his own demise.
 He might have been given a second chance — but there will not be a third.